pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

 ::

-   pachctl put-file line-data master count.txt -f ./count.txt --split line
+   pachctl put file line-data@master:count.txt -f ./count.txt --split line

 will result in five files in a directory named “count.txt” in the input repo, each of which will have the following contents